wp-plugins/twitget/readme.txt

 1. Upload the plugin directory to to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Customize the settings in Settings->Twitget
-4. Add the widget to the desired location.
+4. Add the widget to the desired location or use a shortcode [twitget] in your posts

 == Frequently Asked Questions ==